West Brunswick Township, Pennsylvania

+West Brunswick Township is a township located in Schuylkill County, Pennsylvania, United States.

+History

-West Brunswick Township is a township in Schuylkill County, Pennsylvania, United States.
-Brunswick Township was formed in 1801 as one of the original townships of Schuylkill County, being named for Brunswick (Braunschweig), Germany.
+This township was formed in 1801 as one of the original townships of Schuylkill County, being named for Brunswick (Braunschweig), Germany.
 In 1835, Brunswick Township was divided into East and West Brunswick Townships.

-Among the village names in the township are Molino, Pinedale and Frisbie.
+The village names in the township include Molino, Pinedale and Frisbie.

 Geography

-According to the United States Census Bureau, the township has a total area of 30.5 square miles (79.1 km2), of which 30.3 square miles (78.6 km2) is land and 0.2 square mile (0.5 km2; 0.66%) is water.
+According to the U.S. Census Bureau, the township has a total area of 30.5 square miles (79.1 km2), of which 30.3 square miles (78.6 km2) is land and 0.2 square mile (0.5 km2; 0.66%) is water.